 There were more gifts — a long cashmere scarf, down booties, battery-heated socks, wool legwarmers and a pre-PC pair of elephant-skin gloves lined with rabbit fur.
 Apparently, he thought the way to a woman's heart was through her skin.
 It worked on me.

-In the early 1980s, a Minnesota winter was a real blast — and not in a good way.
+In the early 1980s, a winter in the Upper Midwest was a real blast — and not in a good way.
 Winters today are far milder, but they have their moments.
 So over the years, I have assembled an impressive arsenal of warm clothes.

 On my way to the International Continental Cup ski-jumping tournament in Westby, Wis., one February, I stopped by the Company Store outlet in La Crosse, Wis., and bought a pair of down-filled ski pants.

 In southeast Minnesota, I bought a pair of fuzzy mohair socks from a woman who runs a goat farm.

 I bought a pair of fleece-lined mittens one August in Baudette, Minn., on the Canadian border, figuring that anything that came from there had to be warm.

 And whenever I visit the Bargain Nooks of southwest Wisconsin, which carry cut-rate Lands' End catalog returns, I stock up on long underwear, felt slippers, down coats and insulated boots.

 If it looked warm and it fit, I bought it, regardless of season.
 I was always glad later, when I was climbing up to the North Shore's Carlton Peak in a 70-below wind chill or waiting into the subzero wee hours for Beargrease mushers to arrive on the Gunflint Trail.